JNP-Solutions/Slacken/README.md

 To run on AWS EMR, first, install the AWS CLI.
-Copy `slacken-aws.sh.template` to a new file, e.g. `slacken-aws.sh` and edit the file to configure some settings such as the S3 bucket to use for thie Slacken jar.
+Copy `slacken-aws.sh.template` to a new file, e.g. `slacken-aws.sh` and edit the file to configure some settings such as the S3 bucket to use for the Slacken jar.
 Then, create the AWS EMR cluster, and set its ID using the `AWS_EMR_CLUSTER` environment variable. `slacken-aws.sh` may then be invoked in the same way as `slacken.sh` in the examples above.